Definition of Very light in English:

 A flare fired into the air from a pistol for signaling or for temporary illumination.

 - It resembled a Very light (flare in the USA - J.T.) used as a distress signal by Royal Air.

 - The moon was at their back, and the enemy used mortar-fire, Very lights and fire-bombs, setting the corn alight.

 - I looked round and in the clear blue the Very lights and tracer bullets were shooting up into the sky.

-early 20th century: named after Edward W. Very (1847–1910), American naval officer.
+Early 20th century: named after Edward W. Very (1847–1910), American naval officer.

 Definition of Very light in:

-- The British & World English dictionary
+- British & World English dictionary

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.